 This seminar augments the student's knowledge within the areas covered by courses on lifespan and human development, as well as the special needs of various age groups within Christian educational programs.
-Specifically, this seminar can cover 2 of the 3 "Theory and Practice" courses for Christian Education majors.
 The prerequisites for participating in this seminar are the completion of at least 6 undergraduate hours in the area of Christian Education or Psychology & Counseling and having at least a "B" in each course.
 The aforementioned prerequisites are pending the evaluation of each student's individual transcript by the Director of the BCPP.